 Epilepsy is not the only reason that someone may have a seizure — fever in children, excess alcohol use, illicit drug use, head injuries, stroke, brain infections such as meningitis, and a number of other conditions may also cause seizures.
 However, epilepsy is characterised by recurring seizures.

 Epilepsy is estimated to affect 1 to 2 per cent of Australians.

 Different types of seizures

 Generalised seizures arise from abnormal electrochemical activity affecting the whole brain at the same time.
-Partial seizures arise from abnormal electrochemical activity that starts in one particular part of the brain and may subsequently spread to other areas of the brain.
+Focal (or partial) seizures arise from abnormal electrochemical activity that starts in one particular part of the brain and may subsequently spread to other areas of the brain.